Ethan Miller/Getty Images

 Super Bowl-sized betting

-For fans of the Seattle Seahawks and the New England Patriots, Super Bowl XLIX was the culmination of their die-hard support.
-For the rest of the world, it was a chance to cash in on myriad wagers.
+For fans of the Carolina Panthers and Denver Broncos, Super Bowl 50 is the culmination of their die-hard support.
+For the rest of the world, it is a chance to cash in on myriad wagers.

 Legal sports betting in Nevada, however, is just a fraction of the domestic wagering picture.
-The Silver State's legal sports wagering represents less than 1 percent of all sports betting nationwide, according to the American Gaming Association, which estimates $88 billion in illegal bets will have been placed on NFL and college football games this season.
+The Silver State's legal sports wagering represents less than 1% of all sports betting nationwide, according to the American Gaming Association, which estimates $88 billion in illegal bets will have been placed on NFL and college football games this season.

 But all bets -- legal, illegal or even among co-workers dropping a few bucks in the office pool -- share one thing: Winning bets are taxable income.